-Typically, a positive IOD brings below average winterspring rainfall for southern and central Australia.
-This is currently being reflected in the rainfall outlook for the coming months.
+Typically, a positive IOD brings below average winterspring rainfall and warmer than average daytime tempreatures for southern and central Australia.
+This is reflected in the rainfall and temperature outlooks for the coming months.

 The current state of the drivers means that higher than average pressure is likely over southern and eastern Australia.
 This can act to keep cold fronts further south and reduce the number of cold fronts affecting the southern states, thereby reducing rainfall.